needle-mirror/com.unity.xr.compositionlayers/Documentation~/projection-eye-rig.md

 The **Projection Eye Rig** a special projection layer prefab that allows you to render scene objects on a different projection layer than the Default Scene Layer.

+> [!IMPORTANT]
+> Ensure that **Run Without Focus** is enabled in the Player Settings.
+Otherwise, when the application loses focus, objects shown in the Projection Eye Rig layer will not update correctly and will appear locked to the user's head.
+You can find the **Run Without Focus** setting in the **Resolution and Presentation** section of your project's Player settings and Build Profiles.
+The setting is available for the Android, Android XR, and Meta Quest platforms.

 ## Create a Projection Eye Rig

 You can create a Projection Eye Rig in the same way you would create a composition layer, via the add GameObject dropdown menu.